Austin a Top 10 Bicycling City?

 - The criteria for making the top ten includes the Yellow

-Bike Project, bicycle racks, bike trails and an active bike commuter
+Bike Project, bicycle racks, bike trails and an active bike

 population.
 All of the things that the City supports.
-The article in
+The

-Bicycling has a photograph of the city skyline and a great photo of one
+Bicycling has a photograph of the city skyline and a great

-of the Yellow Bike Project members carting yellow bikes around to be
+of the Yellow Bike Project members carting yellow bikes around

 distributed.
-Activists, commuters, recreational riders, racers and
+Activists, commuters, recreational riders, racers

-transportation cyclists all look forward to continuing the tradition of
+transportation cyclists all look forward to continuing the

 leading the nation in bike friendly action.